-- You create a new resource, see Creating a New Resource. - You edit the data of an existing resource, see Editing Resource Data. - You deactivate a resource, see Deactivating Resources. - You delete a resource, see Deleting Resources. - You perform an action for the resource, see Performing Resource Activities. - You add a comment or attachment to a resource, see Editing the Comments and Attachments. - You add a relation to a ticket, customer, or another resource, see Relations to Tickets, Customers, and Other Resources.
+- You create a new resource, see Creating a resource. - You edit the data of an existing resource, see Editing resource data. - You deactivate a resource, see Deactivating resources. - You delete a resource, see Deleting resources. - You perform an action for the resource, see Performing resource activities. - You add a comment or attachment to a resource, see Editing comments and attachments. - You add a relation to a ticket, customer, or another resource, see Relations to tickets, customers, and resources.